TheCloudTheory/arm-estimator/README.md

 ## Installation
 ACE can be download as ZIP package containing a single executable file.
 Check releases to find the most recent version download URL.

+### Docker
+ACE can be also download and used as containerized application.
+See below for more details how run it as container.

 ## Usage
 You can use the project with both ARM Templates and with Bicep files.
 In general, ACE doesn't care if you want to use old-school ARM Template or Bicep, however if you face any issues, you can transform Bicep file to ARM Template with help of Bicep CLI:
 ```